-We surveyed hundreds of patients to understand their perspectives.
+In order to better understand what those fears are and how patients feel about EHR interoperability, we surveyed over 200 patients.
 In this report, we’ll explore the ways patients usually share their health information with multiple providers, their sentiments on interoperability and how that should influence a provider’s decision when it comes to buying and implementing EHR software.

-- When asked how their medical records are shared among multiple providers, only 39 percent of patients say providers directly exchange records, while 25 percent must deliver a paper copy to the other provider themselves.
+- When asked how their medical records are shared among multiple providers, 65 percent of patients say providers directly exchange records, while 34 percent must deliver a paper copy to the other provider themselves.
+[Read more]

-- Nearly three-quarters (73 percent) of patients feel “very” or “moderately comfortable” with an electronic version of their health records being immediately accessible online by any authorized health care provider in their state.
+- More than three-quarters (77 percent) of patients feel “very” or “moderately comfortable” with an electronic version of their health records being immediately accessible online by any authorized health care provider in their state.
+[Read more]

-- Among patients who are uncomfortable with the electronic sharing of their medical records, the greatest percentage (50 percent) are primarily concerned about potential privacy violations.
+- Among patients who are uncomfortable with the electronic sharing of their medical records, the greatest percentage (49 percent) are primarily concerned about potential privacy violations.
+[Read more]

-U.S. health officials are so eager to see nationwide EHR interoperability, they recently published a 166-page document on what it will take to achieve it.
-Released by the Office of the National Coordinator (ONC) for health information technology, it is meant to serve as a “roadmap” to widespread EHR interoperability in the next nine years.
+U.S. health officials are so eager to see nationwide EHR interoperability, they published a 166-page document on what it will take to achieve it.
+Released by the Office of the National Coordinator (ONC) for health information technology, it is meant to serve as a “roadmap” to widespread EHR interoperability in the coming years.

-The potential benefits of achieving interoperability are impressive:
+The potential benefits of achieving interoperability are impressive.
+They include:

 However, reaping these benefits won’t be easy.
 In fact, some skeptical health care providers say the ONC’s timeline is too optimistic, because of the many technical and political challenges that must be addressed in order for interoperability to become commonplace.

-In light of those challenges (which we’ll cover later in this report), EHR interoperability has become a hotly debated topic, involving multiple stakeholders discussing everything from certification standards to security risks.
+In light of those challenges (which we’ll cover later in this report), EHR interoperability has been a hotly debated topic, involving multiple stakeholders discussing everything from certification standards to security risks.

-While most of the voices in those debates belong to thought leaders, software vendors and politicians, it’s important to also listen to some of the most important stakeholders in this scenario: patients whose medical records are stored in EHRs.
+While most of the voices in those debates belong to thought leaders, software vendors and politicians, it’s important to listen to the most important stakeholders in this scenario: patients whose medical records are stored in EHRs.

 “Patients play a key role in moving the dial in health care innovation,” says Jitin Asnaani.
 Asnaani is the executive director for CommonWell Health Alliance, a nonprofit trade association of health IT companies working on interoperability initiatives.
 He says patients have the power to “demand a higher bar” when it comes to health data accessibility.

-Our patient survey results reveal patients are indeed ready to embrace interoperability—though privacy and security fears are making some cautious to support it.
+Our patient survey results show that patients are ready to embrace interoperability—though privacy and security fears are making some cautious.
 In this report, providers will learn how to address those patient concerns, and will see which software vendors are making the most significant strides to achieve interoperability.

 First, we asked patients how their medical records were shared between the two or more practitioners treating them.
-Only 39 percent say the providers directly exchanged their records.
-One-quarter of patients (25 percent) say they delivered a paper copy to the other provider themselves.
+Sixty-five percent say the providers directly exchanged their records, while 34 percent say they delivered a paper copy to the other provider themselves.

 We followed up with a similar question: how they would ideally want their medical records shared between two or more practitioners treating them.
-More patients (46 percent) want their doctors to directly exchange the records, and fewer (21 percent) favor in-person delivery.
+Most patients (47 percent) want their doctors to directly exchange the records, and only 18 percent favor in-person delivery.

-These findings tell us that while a significant amount of patients want their data directly exchanged between providers, it’s not happening as often as they’d like.
-Niam Yaraghi, Ph.D. and fellow in the Brookings Institution’s Center for Technology Innovation, believes it’s particularly troublesome that so many patients are having to shuttle around paper files between providers.
+These findings tell us that, while most physicians already share medical records electronically, patients want even more providers to adopt this capability.
+Niam Yaraghi, Ph.D., and fellow at the Brookings Institution’s Center for Technology Innovation, believes it’s particularly troublesome that so many patients are having to shuttle around paper files between providers.

 “Paper records are inefficient,” he says. “[And] many times, patients cannot get their records.
 For example, when a patient moves from [one] state to another, he or she will rarely bring all of his or her paper records to the new state.”